 Notes:

-•Payments may need to be made weekly if there is any off-farm income that is likely to vary.
-In these cases the amount of off-farm income can be phoned in eachf week to enable the correct rate of payment.
+Payments may need to be made weekly if there is any off-farm income that is likely to vary.
+In these cases the amount of off-farm income can be phoned in each week to enable the correct rate of payment.
 You may get less than the maximum rate if you have other non-farming income.

-•If you have children you may also be able to get family tax credit or extra allowances.
+If you have children you may also be able to get family tax credit or extra allowances.

-•Tax is deducted at M rate.
+Tax is deducted at M rate.

+S

 School and Year Start-up Payment

 The School and Year Start-up Payment is available to people who are caring for someone else's child and helps with the costs that mostly happen at the beginning of the year, in particular pre-school and school-related costs such as clothing, school fees and stationery.

-Who can get it
+Who can get it?

 You can get a School and Year Start-up Payment if you are receiving Unsupported Child's Benefit or Orphan's Benefit.